markwest1972/smart-security-camera/README.md

 ## How to use

 Each subdirectory in this repository has simple instructions.
+Note that there are naming dependancies in this project, so make sure that any naming changes are consistent.

 ### Prerequisites